golliher/gotator/README.md

 allows for more hands on control.

 It would be reasonable and expected for you to run gotator in either GNU screen to tmux.
-Any console input will be interrepted as a request to skip past the current content and show the next thing in rotation.
+Any console input will be interrepted as a request to skip past the current content and show the next thing in rotation if you have set ```interactive: true``` in your config file.

 gotator accepts one command line argument.
 Running "gotator version" will print the version and exit.
 Normal operation is to simply run
 "gotator".